energywebfoundation/ew-did-registry/examples/public claim workflow.md

   const issuedToken = await issuerClaims.issuePublicClaim(token);
 ```

-* **Verification of issued claim**
+* **Publishing of issued claim**

-Verifies issuer's signature, payload of the issued claim, adds issuer to delegates and saves claim
+Verifies issuer's signature, payload of the issued claim, adds issuer to
+delegates and saves claim.
+Optionally hashing algorithm can be provided.
+By default SHA256 is used

 ```typescript
   const claimUrl = await userClaims.publishPublicClaim(issuedToken, publicData);